basepi/dotfiles/README.md

 Overview
 --------

-This repository represents my config files from various operating systems (represented by branches).
-Included (at least when I wrote this readme) are my config files for zsh and vim, as well as all my plugins, colorschemes, and other files from vim.
+This repository represents my vim config files/plugins from various operating systems (represented by branches).
+Included (at least when I wrote this readme) is my configuration file for vim (vimrc), as well as all my plugins, colorschemes, and other vim files

 Use
 ---